 What is one thing about you that no one knows?

 Sometimes, when I’m eating alone, I talk to my food — explaining why I have to eat it for my survival.

 How did your come up with your troupe name?

 Jetzo is a combination of Juzo’s name and my fictitious father name Jett.

 If aliens abducted you what would they find out about earth?

 That humans can be equally cruel and kind.
-And Trader Joes’s has terrible parking lots.
+And Trader Joes’s has a car financing at Britannia Car Finance but, terrible when parking at parking lots.

 If you were a tug boat what would you tug and why?